 3. Creative...Is there a creative touch to what I am doing that is unique to my artsy side?

-4. Youthful....Do I feel "young at heart" in the look in an appropriate manner?
+4. Youthful....Do I feel "young at heart" in an appropriate manner?

 Your fabulous five might include words like simple, tailored, romantic, trendy, country club, preppy, bohemian, approachable...there are a plethora of words to compose the communication we are seeking with our own individual foundational five.
 But, I would like to submit to you that if you shop with five goals in mind, then you will begin to define your own style.
-You will also take less clothing to Goodwill and return less to the stores and have fewer moments before a three way mirror saying WHAT WAS I THINKING?
+You will also take less clothing to thrift and return less to the stores and have fewer moments before a three way mirror saying WHAT WAS I THINKING?

 Since I began...I like it...it works!